-Once you open the attachment malicious content will infect your PC.
-Once you have opened the link you can either infect your PC or will be sent to a webpage that imitates a legitimate website.
-It may ask you to log in using your credentials, or even put your bank details in.
+If you open the attachment malicious content will infect your PC.
+If you have click on the link you can either infect your PC or will be sent to a webpage that imitates a legitimate website.
+It may ask you to log in using your credentials or even put your bank details in.

 Never use the same password for multiple accounts.
 If you do use the same password, you are at risk.
 If a cyber criminal’s compromises one of your accounts and uncovers your password, they will try this password out on all other accounts you have, in hopes of gaining access.

 Therefore, it’s wise to use different passwords.
 If you can’t remember them all I highly recommend using Last Pass, a free password management app that every business needs

 Before you click on that link in an email, hover over it.
 If the link doesn’t seem trustworthy, ignore it.
 For example, if the link says to go to an amazon log in page, but when you hover over it, it says “www.amazontsp.co/ntghlloo0873849/44444/233490/amzonssstp/”, it’s most likely a phishing email.